What are Continuing Education Units (CEUs)?

 - If your three-year maintenance cycle runs from 2020-2022, you must earn at least one hour in the area of ethics.

 - If you are going to supervise a Clinical Fellow, you must complete at least two hours in the area of supervision after you earn your CCC.

 When do you Earn CEUs?

-In order to maintain your ASHA Certificate of Clinical Competence, you must earn 3.0 CEUs, which equals 30 hours of professional development hours, every three years.
-These hours may be earned at any time during your three-year maintenance cycle and can be earned through a variety of ways (outlined below).*
+In order to maintain your ASHA Certificate of Clinical Competence, you must earn 3.0 CEUs, which equals 30 hours of professional development, every three years.
+These hours may be earned at any time during your three-year maintenance cycle and can be earned in a variety of ways (outlined below).*

 Many SLP state licenses also require license holders to partake in professional development activities, which may have different names other than continuing education units.
 They are essentially the same thing, and you can earn hours for state licenses and ASHA CCC together (e.g. a 1-hour course can count towards hours needed for a state license AND for your ASHA CCC).

 *Many states require SLPs to renew their licenses more often than three years (which is what ASHA requires for the CCC).
 They *usually* do not exceed ASHA requirements but they may need to be completed more regularly throughout the three-year maintenance cycle.
 For example, Colorado requires 10 hours (the equivalent of 1.0 CEUs) every year, and Florida requires 20 hours every two years.
 Therefore, while ASHA may accept 30 hours completed in one year, other states may not.
 (Procrastinators - this can be helpful!)

 Where do you earn CEUs?

 - You can earn CEUs virtually anywhere - both online and in person.